ibas1989/Yoga-v1/DEPLOYMENT_GUIDE.md

   - Test smooth transitions and proper state management
 - **Mobile Responsiveness**: Verify touch-friendly interface and proper spacing
 - **Modal Interactions**: Test modal can be closed with Cancel button or X button

+### Session Details Testing
+- **Session Details Page**: Test session details page displays correctly at `/sessions/[id]`
+- **✅ NEW: Simplified Attendees List**: Verify attendees section shows only:
+  - Student name (clickable to navigate to student details)
+  - Current Balance (Sessions) with proper color coding
+  - Positive balances in green (text-green-600)
+  - Zero balances in grey (text-gray-600)
+  - Negative balances in red (text-red-600)
+- **✅ NEW: Attendees List Scrolling**: Test that attendees list is scrollable with max height of 300px when many attendees
+- **✅ NEW: Removed Details**: Verify that phone, tags, notes, and charge information are no longer displayed in attendees list
+- **Navigation**: Test that clicking on attendee names navigates to student details page
+- **Responsive Design**: Verify attendees list works properly on both desktop and mobile views
+- **Session Details Dialog**: Test that session details dialog (modal) also shows simplified attendees list with same formatting

 ## 🔧 Deployment Methods